a-memme/Bikesharing/README.md

 ## Analysis Overview
 - Using tableau to visualize NYC Citibike useage data for the month of August 2019.
-- The data was briefly cleaned using Python, exported into a csv file, and then displayed using several tableau visualizations.
+- Data was briefly cleaned using Python, exported into a csv file, and then displayed using several tableau visualizations.

 ## Results
 The following visualizations were used to create a story in tableau, reflecting a number of relationships in the data: